-My research interests cover the topics of Public Opinion, Political Behavior, Political Psychology, American Foreign Policy, Military Veterans, and Social Identity.
+My research interests cover the topics of Public Opinion, Political Behavior, Campaigns and Elections, Political Psychology, American Foreign Policy, Military Veterans, and Social Identity.

 My broad research interests are in public opinion and political behavior.
-My dissertation examines how the amount and intensity of combat events experienced by military veterans affects their political opinions and behaviors.
+My dissertation examines how military service and combat events experienced by military veterans affects their political opinions and behaviors.
 Specifically, I examine how combat experiences can lead to changes in veterans’ opinions on foreign policy, trust in government, and a shared sense of social identity.
 Both my dissertation and other research focuses on the ways that individuals react to the political world based on their daily life experiences and social identities.

 Previous work on military members has captured combat experiences as a dichotomous experience.
 Instead, in this paper I consider the multiple layers and added toll that combat experiences can have on service members.
 I extend the research on military service members’ combat experiences by measuring combat cumulatively.
 Consistent with previous research, I find that service members who have experienced a single incident of combat are more hawkish than non-military civilians and non-combat military members.
 However, when considering the cumulative effects of combat, I find that the more combat experiences that military members experience, the less hawkish their foreign policy positions are.
 This finding should encourage public opinion scholars to consider the cumulative effects that combat has on military members issue positions.
 The assumptions that all combat experiences are equivalent and do not have a cumulative impact may pose a problem when attempting to account for individual military members experiences.

-Armstrong, Grant M., Travis W. Endicott, Conor M. Dowling.
-“The Effects of Group-Based Identity Attacks on Political Behavior” Presented at the annual meeting of the Midwest Political Science Association in Chicago, IL.
+Armstrong, Grant M., Travis W. Endicott, and Conor M. Dowling.
+“The Effects of Group-Based Identity Attacks on Political Behavior”

-Armstrong, Grant M. and Travis W. Endicott.
+Armstrong, Grant M., Carson Kay, and Travis W. Endicott.
 “Target-Sensitive Framing: Broadening the Persuasive Appeal of Issue Frames”